Enhancing entangled two-photon absorption of Nile Red via temperature-controlled SPDC: Comparison with Experimental Data

 In Fig.~\ref{fig:Absorption Rates}(a), we show the dependence of $R_{abs}$ on the corresponding $R_{solv}$ for a Nile Red concentration of $c=\SI{0.5}{\milli\mole\per\litre}$ obtained for various temperatures of the nonlinear crystal $T_{cry}$.
 This dependence was then used to calculate the eTPA cross-section $\sigma_{e}$ as an experimental measure of the absorption probabilities $\ptpa$, defined as\cite{Corona-Aquino2022}

 Here, $c$ is the sample concentration, $L$ is the optical path length through the sample and $N_A$ is the Avogadro constant.
-Finally, the slope $dR_{abs}/dR_{solv}$ is the main factor determining the eTPA cross section.
-The values for $dR_{abs}/dR_{solv}$ obtained from fitting of the dependencies shown in Fig.~\ref{fig:Absorption Rates}(a) and $\sigma_{e}$ calculated using Eq.~\ref{eq:absorption cross section} are given in Tab.~\ref{tab:Absorption cross sections}.
+Finally, the slope $dR_{abs}/dR_{solv}$ is the main factor determining the eTPA cross-section.
+The values for $dR_{abs}/dR_{solv}$ obtained from fitting of the dependencies shown in Fig.~\ref{fig:Absorption Rates}(a) and $\sigma_{e}$ calculated using Eq.~\ref{eq:absorption cross-section} are given in Tab.~\ref{tab:Absorption cross-sections}.

-The obtained cross section as a function of crystal temperature is illustrated in Fig.~\ref{fig:Absorption Rates}(b) and follows the qualitative predictions shown in Fig.~\ref{fig:figure_2}(c), thus indicating that the model developed in Sec.~\ref{sec:Modelling eTPA} can be used to predict the general behavior of eTPA in Nile Red.
+The cross-section, as a function of the crystal temperature, is shown in Fig.{~\ref{fig:Absorption Rates}}(b), along with a rescaled plot of the theoretical dependence of $\ptpa$.
+The theoretical curve was obtained by fitting the points in Fig.{~\ref{fig:figure_2}}(c) with a fifth-order polynomial to obtain an approximate, closed-form, functional dependence of the eTPA probability to better compare it to experimental results.
+It is evident that the experimental data deviates from the theoretical predictions.
+While the measured cross-section does maximize at approximately {$\SI{36}{\celsius}$}, the values drop away from the maximum much faster than the theoretical data predicts.
+This, in addition to the limited number of measured data points, prevents a clear final evaluation of the theoretical model.

 In light of the work performed in Ref.~\cite{Martinez-Tapia2023}, where the ability of different experimental setup configurations to distinguish single- from two-photon effects in eTPA experiments was investigated, we note that our chosen configuration is not very well optimized for this distinction.
-In our experiment, the transmitted photon pairs enter the beam splitter at the same port, due to relying on type-0 SPDC in the near-degenerate regime.
-This does not allow parasitic single-photon effects, as for example described in Refs.~\cite{Mikhaylov2022, Hickam2022}, to be ruled out with complete certainty.
-Nevertheless, the general agreement between our theoretical predictions and experimental results remains, and the methods presented here are valid and can be used to predict/enhance the behavior of eTPA in all experimental configurations of interest.
+In our experiment, the transmitted photon pairs enter the beam splitter at the same port, which does not enable a proper separation of single- and two-photon effects.
+A better option for this distinction offers N00N-state configurations.
+But due to the usage of type-0 SPDC in the near-degenerate regime, the necessary split of photon pairs by polarization or wavelength was not feasible so that a N00N-state configuration of the setup could not be used.
+Because of this fact, it cannot be ruled out that parasitic single-photon effects, as for example described in Ref. ~\cite{Hickam2022}, influenced the shown measurements.

+A possible approach to investigate the occurrence of single- and two-photon effects is described by Ref.{~\cite{Corona-Aquino2022}}.
+It introduced the biphoton ratio $\Gamma$.